Beechworth Victoria

 Healesville Victoria in Autumn

 The Healesville Sanctuary is located 4km south of Healesville township.
 It is easy to find; just follow the signs.
 On a daily basis, hundreds of people visit the sanctuary to interact and discover Australia’s native wildlife.
-If lucky enough, you can book a swim with a platypus.
-If not, walk around and enjoy the wildlife presentations and see native animals in their natural habitats.
+If you want a truly unusual experience, the Platypus Discovery experience lets you pull on waders and enter the shallow platypus pool with a keeper to help with feeding.
+It books out months in advance, so plan ahead.
+Minimum age is 12.

 You can also visit the Australian Wildlife Health Centre, where the vets and nurses treat the sick, injured and orphaned native animals in need of care.